 - Health care equipment such as catheters and ostomy products

 Background and Credentials

-Prior to joining Marshall, Gerstein & Borun LLP, Mr. Schermerhorn worked as an intellectual property attorney for clients in a variety of industries, including mobile applications and operating systems, navigational routing algorithms and applications, medical imaging devices, critical care products, child safety products, and other consumer products.
+Prior to joining Marshall Gerstein, he worked as an intellectual property attorney for clients in a variety of industries, including mobile applications and operating systems, navigational routing algorithms and applications, medical imaging devices, critical care products, child safety products, and other consumer products.

-Mr. Schermerhorn received his J.D., cum laude, from DePaul University College of Law, where he also received a Certificate in Patent Law.
-While in law school, Mr. Schermerhorn was a member and editor of the DePaul Journal of Art, Technology, & Intellectual Property, was president of the DePaul chapter of the Phi Alpha Delta legal fraternity, and received the Allen J. Hoover Memorial Award and Patent Resources Group’s Future Leaders Scholarship.
+Ryan received his J.D., cum laude, from DePaul University College of Law, where he also received a Certificate in Patent Law.
+While in law school, he was a member and editor of the DePaul Journal of Art, Technology, & Intellectual Property, was president of the DePaul chapter of the Phi Alpha Delta legal fraternity, and received the Allen J. Hoover Memorial Award and Patent Resources Group’s Future Leaders Scholarship.
 Additionally, he holds a B.S. in general engineering, with honors, from the University of Illinois at Urbana-Champaign.